-Newly-Single Maya Jama Sets Instagram On Fire In Leopard-Print Bikini
+Newly Single Maya Jama Sets Instagram On Fire In Leopard-Print Bikini

 “The thing I get asked most is, ‘How are you so yourself?
 How do I get that confidence?’
 I always respond, ‘Do whatever you would do if nobody was watching; don’t ever hold yourself back because of other people,'” she added.

 As to today’s bikini, well, it was leopard-print.
 The print seems more popular than ever in the celebrity world right now, with faces such as Miley Cyrus and Khloe Kardashian recently having rocked the look.
-As The Inquisitr recently reported, Khloe outfitted herself in leopard-prints from head-to-toe.
+As The Inquisitr recently reported, Khloe outfitted herself in leopard prints from head-to-toe.

 Fans wishing to see more of Maya should follow her Instagram.